ocaml/opam/README.md

 easier to already have a working opam installation in this case, so you can do it as a second step.

-* Make sure to have ocamlfind, ocamlgraph, cmdliner, jsonm, cudf, dose 3.2.2+opam and re >= 1.2.0 installed.
+* Make sure to have ocamlfind, ocamlgraph, cmdliner >= 0.9.8, jsonm, cudf, dose 3.2.2+opam and re >= 1.2.0 installed.
 Or run `opam install opam-lib --deps-only` if you already have a working instance.
 Re-run `./configure` once done